nTraum/gitlab-irc/README.md

 * Redis (already installed if you run it on the same host as GitLab)
 * Ruby 2.0 (older versions may work as well)
-* (tmux / screen)
+* tmux / screen

 ### Installation & Usage

-1. Clone the repository: `git clone https://github.com/nTraum/gitlab-irc.git`
-2. Install required gems: `cd gitlab-irc; gem install bundler; bundle`
+1. Install the gem: `gem install gitlab-irc`
 2. Edit `config/config.yml` to your needs (e.g. IRC channel and server)
 3. Start the app: `foreman start` in a tmux / screen shell
 4. Add a web hook pointing to the app: `http://localhost/commit:4567` (host / port may differ, depending on your configuration)